We audit registered training organisations (RTOs) against the conditions and standards outlined in the:

 AQTF conditions and standards apply to VRQA-registered RTOs.
 To download a copy of the relevant conditions and standards, see:

-Under the conditions of continuing registration, RTOs must submit regular reports on three quality indicators.
+Under the conditions of continuing registration, RTOs must submit regular reports on 3 quality indicators.

 For more information, see: